 TWO-THIRDS OF ADULTS ATTENDED AT LEAST ONE ARTS EVENT IN THE PAST YEAR, SUCH AS GOING TO THE THEATER, MUSEUM, ZOO OR A MUSICAL EXPERIENCE.
-TOP TEN REASONS TO SUPPORT ARTS AND CULTURE
+Americans for the Arts, 2016, Americans Speak Out About The Art TOP TEN REASONS TO SUPPORT ARTS & CULTURE

-They improve healthcare

-Nearly one-half of the nation's healthcare institutions provide arts programming.
+They improve healthcare Nearly one-half of the nation's healthcare institutions provide arts programming.
 78% deliver these programs because of their healing benefits, including shorter hospital stays, better pain management, and less medication.

-They promote true prosperity

-The arts and culture are fundamental to our humanity.
+They promote true prosperity The arts and culture are fundamental to our humanity.
 They help us express our values, build bridges between cultures, and bring us together.

-They strengthen the economy

-The arts and culture is a \$699 billion industry, representing 4.3% of the nation's GDP and supporting 4.1 million jobs and \$135 billion in economic activity.

-They are great for local merchants

-Attendees of nonprofit arts and culture events spend \$24.60 per person, per event, beyond the cost of admission.
+They strengthen the economy The arts and culture is a \$699 billion industry, representing 4.3% of the nation's GDP and supporting 4.1 million jobs and \$135 billion in economic activity.
+They are great for local merchants Attendees of nonprofit arts and culture events spend \$24.60 per person, per event, beyond the cost of admission.
 Attendees who live outside the county in which the event takes place spend twice as much.

-They have huge social impact

-A high concentration of arts and culture in a city leads to higher civic engagement, more social cohesion, higher child welfare, and lower crime and poverty rates.

-They support business growth

-There are 702,771 arts and culture businesses in the U.S. employing 2.9 million people - representing 3.9 % of all businesses and 1.9 % of all employees.

-staying longer and spending more to seek cultural experiences.

-They are an export industry

-U.S. exports of arts goods grew to \$75 billion in 2012, while imports were just \$27 billion - an arts trade surplus of \$47 billion.

-They spark creativity and innovation

-The Conference Board reports that creativity is among the top five skills sought by business leaders, with 72% saying creativity is of high importance when hiring.

-They improve academic performance

-Students with arts education have higher GPAs, higher test scores, and lower dropout rates.

-They drive tourism

-Arts travelers are ideal tourists,
+They have huge social impact A high concentration of arts and culture in a city leads to higher civic engagement, more social cohesion, higher child welfare, and lower crime and poverty rates.
+They support business growth There are 702,771 arts and culture businesses in the U.S. employing 2.9 million people - representing 3.9 % of all businesses and 1.9 % of all employees.
+They drive tourism Arts travelers are ideal tourists, staying longer and spending more to seek cultural experiences.
+They are an export industry U.S. exports of arts goods grew to \$75 billion in 2012, while imports were just \$27 billion - an arts trade surplus of \$47 billion.
+They spark creativity and innovation The Conference Board reports that creativity is among the top five skills sought by business leaders, with 72% saying creativity is of high importance when hiring.
+They improve academic performance Students with arts education have higher GPAs, higher test scores, and lower dropout rates.